Pretrial & Probation Services

 Pretrial performs two primary functions:

-- Make bond recommendations to the Judges in the Court of Common Pleas for any individual making an initial or attorney appearance on a Felony Charge.
-Bond recommendations are made after the offenders are interviewed and specific information, such as criminal record, home address, and employment, are investigated and verified.
+1. Make bond recommendations to the Court for any individual referred by the Court on a criminal charge.
+Bond recommendations are made after a defendant is interviewed and specific information, such as prior criminal record, current home address, and current employment status, is investigated and verified.

 Benefits Of Pretrial Services: